 A website can be like a pet.
 Feels nice to just go to a pet store, point to the most adorable puppy and simply have one.
 But then you realize the hard-hitting truth – this is more than just fun and games.

 To make sure that you enjoy the process of preparation and nurturing your new pet i.e. your new site, here are ten steps that are recommended for you before you start the site,what to expect in-between the creation and what to do pre- and post launch.

 If you are planning to make a new website or to re-vamp an existing website, even prior to talking to your designer, you ought to be equipped with this information.
 Thinking of the design right away is very tempting and most people will usually want to dive right in and start discussing the design of the website.
 But in actuality, the design element should be an intermediate action and not a primary one.

 The first thing you need to do is to know why you want the site in the first place.
 List the reasons, purposes and goals of the site.
+Do you want to create a portfolio page where potential employers can see your work?
+Do you plan to establish an online store where clients can transact directly, like with a real estate website or an online marketplace?
 Some of the reasons may need to be highlighted more than the others.

 Here are just a few popular purposes of business websites:

 1. Give information to the visitor in a logical way.

 Here you will need to think of User-experience | Navigation| Branding.